Hong Kong tycoon gets 14-month jail term over 2019 protest

 With the two sentences combined, Lai will serve a total of 20 months behind bars.
 He is the founder of The Apple Daily, a feisty pro-democracy tabloid.

-Lai is also being investigated under the city’s sweeping national security law, imposed last year, for colluding with foreign powers to intervene in the Hong Kong affairs.
+Lai is also being investigated under the city’s sweeping national security law, imposed last year, on suspicion of colluding with foreign powers to intervene in the Hong Kong affairs.

+Also receiving jail terms of 18 months each were former lawmakers Albert Ho and Leung Kwok-hung, as well as Lee Cheuk-yan, a pro-democracy activist and ex-lawmaker who helped organize annual candlelight vigils in Hong Kong to commemorate the bloody crackdown in Beijing’s Tiananmen Square in 1989.

+Figo Chan, head of a political organization known for organizing protest rallies in the city, also received 18 months behind bars.

 Over the past year, Beijing has clamped down on civil liberties in response to protests.
 Hong Kong authorities have arrested and charged most of the city's pro-democracy advocates, including Joshua Wong, a student leader during 2014 protests.
 Scores of others have fled abroad.